CogentRedTester/mpv-user-data-loader/README.md

 It is nearly identical to the `user-data.conf` syntax, except that the keys must be prefixed with `user-data/` and a list of parameters can optionally be appended to the end (see [script-opt parameters](#script-opt-parameters)).
+Escaped character sequences are supported for the key.

 If a `script-opt` is removed, then the associated `user-data` field is reset to the value it had when the first script-opt was applied.